 Minneapolis’ economy needs to continue to grow and innovate, and people of color and indigenous people must have physical, personal and institutional access to this growth.
 This means developing and supporting an economic climate that helps sustain and nourish businesses through targeted outreach to business sectors that demonstrate growth and support other Industries.
 It means addressing the growing racial disparities in Minneapolis’ economy by identifying barriers that have reduced access to economic opportunities and by developing strategies and programs that ensure people of color can participate, compete in and succeed in the economy – ultimately ensuring that the growth of Minneapolis benefits everyone.

-The Metropolitan Council estimates that Minneapolis was home to 315,300 jobs in 2015, and it projects that the city will add 33,054 jobs by 2040.
+The Minnesota Department of Employment and Economic Development estimates that Minneapolis was home to 318,500 jobs in 2015, and the Metropolitan Council projects that the city will add 41,500 jobs by 2040.
 Much of this job growth will happen in downtown Minneapolis, the central business district that is the economic and transportation hub of the region.
 Downtown continues to attract and retain companies, employees, residents, commercial options and regional destinations.
 This growth can be attributed to a variety of investments, but ultimately downtown offers an experience and a bundle of goods and services that give it a competitive advantage over other areas in the region.
 Downtown is not the only driver of Minneapolis’ economic growth; numerous large employers such as hospitals, universities and cultural institutions are located outside of downtown and will continue to generate economic growth and opportunity.

 Minneapolis’ neighborhood business districts and corridors also serve a vital economic role.
 Residents visit them for daily goods and services, they provide opportunities for small business and employment, they offer community gathering places, and together the buildings and businesses provide an identity for the surrounding community.
 These places bring vital energy and diversity to the city and region, and they should be supported.